Section 1202 Qualified Small Business Stock: Maximizing Tax Advantages of Gain Exclusion and Deferral

 - Planning considerations for QSBS

-The panel will discuss these and other important topics:
+The panel will discuss these and other relevant topics:

-- What are the mechanics of the gain exclusion calculations upon sale of Section 1202 stock?
+- What are the mechanics of the gain exclusion calculations upon the sale of Section 1202 stock?

 - What are the rules and qualifications for the rollover deferral provisions under Section 1045?